Guru5290/Mobile_ML_Robot/README.md

 Note that the state interface for the servo is not implemnted based on the reported servo angle.
 Instead, it is reported using the previously commanded angle.
 Although the command is provided in the arduino sketch, at the time, it was more important to prevent frequent checks on the servo position rather than prioritizing fetching the wheel encoder data.
 So the command interface only sent commands to the MCU if a different angle command was sent.

 This choice created some buggy behaviour with the servo.
-If launch_robot was executed while the servo was in the open position, publishing [170.0] to the servo_controller/commands topic would not close it.
+If launch_robot was executed while the servo was in the open position, publishing [170.0] to the `servo_controller/commands` topic would not close it.
 So you would have to "open it" using [90.0] first then it would close.
-There was also a bug where publishing the open command only once would have no effect.
+There was also a bug where publishing an angle command to the topic only once would have no effect.
 As of yet, unclear if this is also related.

 A future implementation would definitely update state variable as it should be.